Saad-Musema/lib-management/README.md

-# This repo is under construction.
-You may find some parts not working as expected.

-### Checkout "dev" branch to see which part I'm working on right now

-### Following feature will be added in this repo

-1. Server side caching
-2. Server side form validation
-3. Test coverage
-4. Scalable image upload
-5. Wiring up CI/CD
+# This repo was created for Bits College Hackathon.

 # Library-Management-System

 A simple online library management system built with MongodDB, Express.js and Node.js.
-[Click here](https://demo-library-system.herokuapp.com/) to see the application

 ## Techonologies used in this application